Leaveyou/Karateca/readme.md

 * [x] Delete song
 * [x] Reorder playlist - need string keys for array_splice to preserve indices.
 Will reorder by splicing: move(fromPosition, toPosition)
 * [x] Make youtubeSong not know the singer and make separate class for PlaylistSong which contains it.
+* [ ] Investigate using ds/Sequence for storing playlistSongs.
+Breaks access by ID since requires int keys.
+Has native functions for inserting songs at specified index
 * [ ] Make GUID string OR use ds/Map extension to be able to arrayAccess objects as keys
 * [ ] Run functional tests on separate redis container to prevent accidental interference.
 Temporarily using separate redis db.